jonzia/Recurrent_Autoencoder/README.md

 6. *(Optional)* Run *test_bench.py* to obtain prediction and target values on a test dataset for the trained model.
 Ensure that proper filepaths are set before running.

 ## Change Log
+_v1.0.3_: Updated to a more generalizable architecture proposed by [Cho et. al (2014)](https://arxiv.org/pdf/1406.1078.pdf).

-_v1.0.2_: Updated architecture from that proposed by [D. Hsu](https://arxiv.org/pdf/1707.07961.pdf) to that proposed in [this paper](https://openreview.net/pdf/74b996ba787a74199dc0b5ba1df77e436f6ad5a5.pdf), namely one latent layer compressing all time steps and output-feedback into the decoder layer.
+_v1.0.2_: Updated architecture from that proposed by [D. Hsu (2017)](https://arxiv.org/pdf/1707.07961.pdf) to that proposed in [this paper](https://openreview.net/pdf/74b996ba787a74199dc0b5ba1df77e436f6ad5a5.pdf), namely one latent layer compressing all time steps and output-feedback into the decoder layer.

 ## Notes
 (1) Ensure that you have [Tensorflow](https://www.tensorflow.org/) and [Pandas](https://pandas.pydata.org) installed.
 This program was built on Python 3.6 and Tensorflow 1.5.